Siblings and Cousins of Frances de Harne

 The older Frances was born on October 31st, probably in 1860 in Funchal, Madeira, and baptised there on Nov.
 18, 1860 in the parish of Santa Luizia.
 She was only 18 years old on the voyage of the Ravenscrag to Hawaii, and we are told that she left Madeira because of an abusive stepfather.
 She became a housekeeper for the Portuguese Consul Jason Perry (1826-1883), and she ended up marrying Manuel Pereira Mendonēa (1850-1937), who was the consul's nephew, with their marriage taking place on Jan.
 31, 1880 in Waialua, Oahu.
 Manuel had been born on January 24, 1850 in the parish of Pedro Miguel on the island of Faial (Fayal) in the Azores, and he came to Hawaii about 1874, probably on a whaling ship, as his older brother Joseph (1846-1927) had arrived in the islands in the same manner a few years before.

-Mary P. Mendosa (1880-1938) was born on Nov.
+Mary Mendonsa (1880-1938) was born on Nov.
 9 1880 in Honolulu, Hawaii and sailed with her parents the following year to Half Moon Bay in California.
-She was married first about 1898 to Joaquin Mathias (c.1876?-1908?), with whom she had several, Mathias died before the U.S. Census of 1910, which lists Mary as a widow.
-He is probably the Joaquin Mathias who died on Oct.
-26, 1908 in Santa Clara County, which was their residence at the time.
-When Mary appears in the 1930 U.S. census, she is shown married to Manuel Maze (1870-?).
-She died on April 11, 1938 in Santa Clara County, and was survived by Manuel, who later appears in the 1942 census married to another woman.
-Mary is buried in the Santa Clara Mission Cemetery next to a tombstone that is inscribed with Manuel's name and birth date, but no death date.
+She married portuguese-born Joaquin Mathias (c.1875-1908) in 1897, probably in Santa Clara County, California, where they had several children born.
+Joaquin died on Oct.
+26, 1908 in Santa Clara County, and Mary, several years later after her children had grown, married Manuel Robert Maze (1867-1953) on Dec.
+27, 1927 in Redwood City, California.
+She died on April 11, 1938 in Santa Clara County, and was survived by Manuel, who remarried a few years later.
+Mary is buried in the Santa Clara Mission Cemetery, where she shares a tombstone with Manuel that is inscribed with his name and birth date, but not his death date.

 Manuel Perry Mendosa (1882-1944) was born either on June 1, 1882 in Half Moon Bay, according to the California Death Index, or on June 2 or 3 according to his World War I draft registration.
 He married Louisa (Louise) Soares on April 3, 1905, probably in Santa Clara County, and with whom he had at least three children.
 There is much confusion in the various online genealogies between Manuel and his father, as they both had the same name, and both lived in Santa Clara County for much of their lives, with the younger Manuel living for a time in Mountain View, and later at 139 Murphy Ave. in San Jose.
 He died on Dec.
 9, 1944 in Santa Clara County.